GabrielNixon/HMMRNN/PROCESS.md

-# Synthetic HMM-MoA vs TinyRNN Process
+# Synthetic SeriesHMM TinyMoA vs TinyRNN Process

-This note documents how the repository synthesises behavioural sequences, why the design mirrors the HMM-MoA paper, and how the two competing emission models are trained.
+This note documents how the repository synthesises behavioural sequences, why the design mirrors the SeriesHMM-TinyMoA (HMM-MoA) paper, and how the two competing emission models are trained.
 It focuses on the ingredients of the workflow (data, model, optimisation) rather than the final score tables.

 ![Generator overview](fig/synthetic_generation.svg)

 ## 1. Synthetic data generation

 ### 1.1 Objectives and rationale
-- **Match the HMM-MoA stimulus** – sequences emulate the two-step task with alternating “common” and “rare” transitions so that the HMM can infer latent phases representing model-free vs. model-based control modes.
+- **Match the SeriesHMM-TinyMoA stimulus** – sequences emulate the two-step task with alternating “common” and “rare” transitions so that the HMM can infer latent phases representing model-free vs. model-based control modes.
 - **Encourage long mode persistence** – sticky transitions create sustained blocks of each latent phase, making recovery by both HMM variants meaningful.
 - **Provide ground-truth supervision** – we record the latent phase labels alongside observable actions, rewards, and transition categories to validate phase recovery.

 ### 1.2 Generator pipeline
 1. **Phase sampling:** We initialise each sequence with a random phase and then draw contiguous blocks whose length is centred on the requested dwell time (default 120) with ±10 steps of jitter.
-This mirrors the quasi-deterministic regime used in the HMM-MoA work.【F:series_hmm_rnn/data.py†L4-L18】
+This mirrors the quasi-deterministic regime used in the SeriesHMM-TinyMoA work.【F:series_hmm_rnn/data.py†L4-L18】
 2. **Reward templates:** Each phase selects between two reward maps `R0` and `R1` that favour opposite first-stage actions, yielding a pair of Q-value templates conditioned on the latent phase.【F:series_hmm_rnn/data.py†L12-L16】
 3. **Policy mixture:** A softmax with inverse temperature `β` (default 3.5) samples actions from the mixture Q-values, blending common and rare transition expectations as in the task definition.【F:series_hmm_rnn/data.py†L16-L19】
 4. **Outcome sampling:** We simulate rare/common transitions and rewards based on the chosen action and latent state, returning `(actions, rewards, transitions, latent_states)` tensors for each batch element.【F:series_hmm_rnn/data.py†L19-L25】